|Words only (no formatting, figures, tables, or photographs) from 1991 book shown below|

 irresponsible use of vehicles, rather than being cool or admirable, might be viewed as a self-indulgence, such as polluting the air to make money, in which the innocent pay for the behavior of the guilty.
 Perhaps appealing to the altruism of good driving might be more effective than appealing to the more traditional, and selfish, motive of self-preservation.
 It might be an uphill battle to persuade young people that they should not admire or emulate other young people who use automobiles to risk their own lives in the pursuit of pleasure and the defiance of authority.
 It may possibly be more fruitful to persuade them that risking the lives of innocent bystanders, especially young children, is hardly admirable conduct.
 Education focused more on conveying understanding about why people drive the way they do, and the potential consequences of such behavior to themselves and to others, might make a contribution to safer driving.

-smoking has gradually become more associated with chemical dependency and
+decades smoking has gradually become more associated with chemical dependency

-negative qualities rather than with glamor and success.
-A large change in traffic safety could occur
+and negative qualities rather than with glamor and success.
+A large change in traffic safety could

 associated with immaturity and failure than with glamor and excitement.
 Education that places safe and considerate driving more in a public health context [Sleet 1984] may have potential, even though it is bound to be difficult to dissuade young people from doing what gives them pleasure.